JackRubiralta/MyLang/MyLang/MyLang/typess.md

 also even though ref doesnet always create pointer in stack as compiler just replaces it sometimes in thsi code have it do that

 this is main file

+OR COULD HAVE REFERENCE TYPE that is like &varitable